wellsjo/JSON-Splora/README.md

 - Input is parsed as [json5](http://json5.org/)
 - Filter with [jq](https://stedolan.github.io/jq/) or JavaScript

-**Input**
 The editor is a JavaScript editor, and the input is parsed as [json5](http://json5.org/).
 This allows for comments as well as a relaxed JSON input format.

-**Filters**
 Once the editor has valid JSON, an input window will appear below, allowing you to manipulate the object with JavaScript or [jq](https://stedolan.github.io/jq/).

-**Output**
 A panel will appear to the right with the output, and updates live as the input or filter changes.

 ## Install
 #### Globally